Memory Leakage Testing – Beginners Guide

 • Memory Profiling Tools: Tools like Java VisualVM, JProfiler, YourKit, and Valgrind track your memory usage.
 They analyze heap dumps and confirm memory leaks.
 These tools monitor how memory is allocated and deallocated within the application.

-• Verbose Garbage Collection: Enabling the verbose garbage collection provides a detailed trail for the garbage collector activity, which helps
+• Verbose Garbage Collection: Enabling the verbose garbage collection provides a detailed trail for the garbage collector activity, which helps understand how the memory is being managed and confirm possible memory leakage.

 • Static Code Analysis: Using static code analyzers, linters, and memory sanitizers to scan the codebase for common patterns, errors, or vulnerabilities that can lead to memory leaks.